LINWEN607/congregate/README.md

     search-for-staged-users                 Search for staged users on destination based on email update-aws-creds                        Run awscli commands based on the keys stored in the config.
-Useful for docker updates. add-users-to-parent-group               If a parent group is set, all staged users will be added to the parent group with guest permissions. remove-blocked-users                    Remove all blocked users from staged projects and groups. update-user-permissions                 Update parent group member access level.
+Useful for docker updates. add-users-to-parent-group               If a parent group is set, all staged users will be added to the parent group with guest permissions. remove-inactive-users                   Remove all inactive users from staged projects and groups. update-user-permissions                 Update parent group member access level.
 Mainly for lowering to Guest/Reporter. get-total-count                         Get total count of migrated projects.
 Used to compare exported projects to imported projects. find-unimported-projects                Return a list of projects that failed import.